yellowww/BrokerBot-public/README.md

  Don't worry if the expected trend never happened, because the algorithm will not update the data, it just means that the sell point will be lowered, only giving you half the expected profit.
 <br><br>

- If you are very worried that the stock you are invested in will suddenly, unexpectedly boom in price, loosing you potential profit, then you can force the algorithm to re-assess the stocks.
+ If you are very worried that the stock you are invested in will suddenly, unexpectedly rise in price, loosing you potential profit, then you can force the algorithm to re-assess the stocks.

  To do this, you must set the ```timestamp``` property in ```data/configData.json``` to ```0``` and restart the server by pressing ```ctrl+c``` followed by ```node index.js``` in the command prompt.
 <br>